Buying real estate in Bulgaria?

 Sources: eSales International, Integra Dom, Novinite

-9) You must avoid buying properties in areas with declining populations as they are hard to sell or rent later
+9) Avoid properties in areas with declining populations, as they can be hard to sell or rent out later

 When buying property, think about its future resale or rental potential.